icgrp/ese532_handouts/ese532_handouts/hw6/homework_submission.md

     1. Make sure to run C simulation and verify that your HLS code is functionally correct.
 Provide the code in your report.
     Also, provide the screenshot of ***Performance & Resource Estimates*** table in the Synthesis Summary Report.
-Because you have Load, Compute, Store functions, expand each function in the table to show that you achived II=1.
+Because you have Load, Compute, Store functions, expand each function in the table to show that you achieved II=1.

     1. Rebuild the project with the dataflow-enabled kernel, copy the binaries and boot files, reboot and test.
     This will take about 30 minutes to build.
 Report the latencies.
 Provide a screenshot of the relevant section of Application Trace from Vitis Analyzer.